GrottoPress/shield/docs/10-BEARER-LOGIN.md

    end
    ```

-   `Shield::CreateBearerLogin` receives `name : String` and `scopes : Array(String)` parameters, and creates a database entry with a unique ID and hashed token.
+   `CreateBearerLogin` receives `name : String` and `scopes : Array(String)` parameters, and creates a database entry with a unique ID and hashed token.

    ---
    ```crystal